beach casting leads

 When shorefishing for conger, chum the water

 Conger are one of the few species that are still abundant in the UK.
-In interviews we’ve had with charter boat skippers, this species pops up as one that is a reliable catch in many parts of the UK.
-Especially the strap conger (under 25lb) that have not yet settled down in a wreck somewhere, as they’re still roaming the open seas.
+In interviews we’ve had with charter boat skippers, this species pops up as one that is a reliable catch.
+Especially the strap conger (under 25lb) that have not yet settled down in a wreck somewhere.
+These smaller conger are still roaming the open seas, so are easier to catch.

-Conger spend parts of their lives in water 3km deep.
-There is no light there, so the fish rely on extraordinary sense of smell (and other abilities nobody properly understands).
-When you’re night fishing for a session of more than a couple of hours, you’re likely to benefit from chumming the water with bits of fish head, fish guts etc. This will draw conger in from good distances away and increase your catch rate.
-Other species will also be drawn in by this, including small fish, which can sometimes then help attract bass, too.
+Conger live parts of their lives in water 3km deep.
+No light reaches there, so the fish depend on an extraordinary sense of smell.
+They also rely on other abilities that nobody fully understands.
+If you’re night fishing for a session lasting more than a couple of hours, chumming the water can work well.
+You can use bits of fish head and fish guts for this purpose.
+This method will attract conger travelling from considerable distances, enhancing your catch rate.
+This will also draw in other species, including small fish.
+These small fish can sometimes attract bass as well.

 In winter, hand warmers useful for getting in longer sessions.